Sierra Clara

 (Reader’s voices on Amazon & LovelyBooks)

-Skyhouse Publishers, Kelowna BC / Translated from German by Kalen Manshack and Karin Eger / Audio version read by Melinda Daura / Sensitive reading: Sameya Moro and Melinda Daura / Cover Photo & Design: Michael Eger
+Skyhouse Publishers, Kelowna BC / Translated from German by Kalen Manshack and Karin Eger / Audio version read by Melinda Daura / Sensitivity reading: Sameya Moro and Melinda Daura / Cover Photo & Design: Michael Eger

-A single mother and her daughter struggle to build a life in a village shaped by patriarchy and tradition.
-Clara’s father is unknown, her skin tone sets her apart from everyone around her, and her mother’s past remains a mystery.
+The deep Alpine south of Germany in the 1990s.
+A single mother and her daughter struggle to carve out a life in a village shaped by patriarchy.
+The girl’s father is unknown, her skin tone sets her apart from everyone around her, and her mother’s past remains a mystery no one dares to speak of.

-Melinda Daura, Voice Talent and Sensitive Reader
+Melinda Daura, Voice Talent and Sensitivity Reader

 With her captivating range as a narrator, Melinda brings the characters of Sierra Clara vividly to life - from young Clara’s wildness to her grown-up vulnerability and strength, and through the multicultural cast of figures who shape the story.